[TOC]

 Just add (?First group)

-at the beginning of the description of the parameter that starts the grouping.
+at the beginning of the description of the parameter that starts grouping, as shown in the following figure:

-When the strategy is in using, the parameters are displayed in groups:
+When you are using the strategy, the parameters are displayed in groups:

-You can save the strategy parameters setting in code form:
+You can save the strategy parameter settings in form of code:

 /*backtest